 4. The MCData server responds back to MCData client 1 with a functional alias resolution response message that contains the resolved MCData ID.

-5. If the MCData server replies with a MCData functional alias resolution response message, the MCData client 1 sends a new MCData standalone data request towards the resolved MCData ID.
+5. If the MCData server replies with a MCData functional alias resolution response message, the MCData client 1 assumes the MCData standalone data request in step 2 is rejected and sends a new MCData standalone data request towards the resolved MCData ID.

 6. MCData server initiates the MCData standalone data request towards the MCData user that is determined based on step 3.
 The MCData standalone data request towards the MCData user contains the emergency indicator if it is present in the received MCData standalone data request from MCData client 1.